cfriedt116/Final-About-Me/README.md.txt

 # Home Page
-## Welcome, I am Steve Jobs
+## Hello and Welcome, I am Cameron Friedt

-I am a student of CSE.
-And I do coding for pass time and I like to pass time making websites in markdown.
+I am a student at University of Missouri - Columbia.
+This is my first year at Mizzou but I am technically a Junior.
+I am a Computer Science major but I am unsure of which field I am going to pursue.

 Navigate my website using these links